bczsalba/pytermgui/README.md

 - Mouse support out of the box with **0** configuration
 - YAML (or Python) based styling engines
 - TIM, our markup language for creating styled terminal text with expressive text, including systems for aliases & macros
-- A bunch of things I can't think of right now :slight_smile:
+- A bunch of things I can't think of right now :slightly_smiling_face:

 Additionally, there are a couple of neat tools to make your general Python development easier: